FLOODS AND CATCHMENTS

 Our work includes:

-Numerical modelling using open-source software or proprietary systems from US Army Corp, DHI, Deltares, BMT
+Numerical modelling using open-source software or proprietary systems from US Army Corp, DHI, Deltares

 Catchment studies (ESRI/MapInfo/QGIS, CatchmentSim, eWater, SWAT)